Rachel Gould: Life and works

-Gould studied cello and classical singing at Boston University from 1960 till 1971.
-From 1964 she worked as a backup singer.
-She only appeared occasionally in the early 1970s, in the jazz clubs on the East Coast.
-Only after her divorce and moving to Germany did she establish herself as a jazz musician.
+Gould studied cello and classical singing at Boston University.

+She established herself as a jazz musician upon moving to Germany in 1975, formed her own quartet and toured Europe.
 She formed her own quartet and toured Europe.
-In 1979, she appeared in London with Chet Baker and played the much acclaimed album "All Blues".
+In 1979, she appeared in London with Chet Baker and recorded the much acclaimed album All Blues.

 In the early 1980s, she performed at numerous European festivals, and worked with groups led by Ack van Rooyen, Lou Blackburn, Ferdinand Povel, Bobby Burgess, Michel Herr, Tom Nicholas, Dieter Reith and Erwin Lehn.

 In 1983 Gould sang for quite a while in the United States and, in New York City, with Woody Herman, Sal Nistico and Jake Hanna.

 Upon her return to Germany, she presented at the Leverkusen Jazz festival the band "Breath & Bones".
 She continued her work in Germany from 1984 onwards, consisting mainly of teaching: first as a lecturer at the conservatories in Maastricht, Cologne, Mainz and Hamburg, before travelling in 1987 to the Swiss Jazz School.
 She later went on to work with Joe Haider and Benny Bailey.

-She played with Riccardo Del Fra on the album "A Sip of Your Touch" (1989), and, with his band, on a live album at the Montreux Jazz Festival 1991.
+She played with Riccardo Del Fra on the 1989 album "A Sip of Your Touch", and, with his band, on a live album at the Montreux Jazz Festival 1991.

 Since 1991, she has worked as a lecturer in jazz singing at the Royal Conservatory of The Hague (Koninklijk Conservatorium Den Haag).